 There’s an impressive array of underwater sights to discover in the Turks and Caicos.
 We have a vibrant barrier reef and countless shore snorkelling sites to discover on your vacation.

 Surrounding much of the Caicos island group and at over 150 miles (240km) long, we actually have one of the largest barrier reefs in the Caribbean.
-Dives sites across over 80 miles (130km) of the barrier reef are regularly-accessed from Providenciales, so there’s always an interesting dive site waiting!
+Dives sites across over 80 miles (130km) of the barrier reef are regularly-accessed from Providenciales, so there’s always an interesting underwater location to discover!

 Turtles, reef fish, stingrays, sharks and dolphins are common, as well as an amazing array of hard and soft corals.